Rectangle Tiling Binary Arrays: Introduction

-\textbf{Organization:} In Section \ref{section2} we recall the necessary definitions.
-We introduce the notion of the boundaries and their shadows in Section \ref{boundariessection}.
-In Section \ref{easyalgorithm}, we assume that $w(A) \gg p^2$, and present a $\frac{3}{2}$-approximation algorithm for the \RTILE problem.
+\textbf{Organization:} In Section \ref{section2}, we recall the necessary definitions.
+In Section $\ref{boundariessection}$, we revisit the definition of a boundary and introduce shadows of a boundary.
+In Section \ref{easyalgorithm}, we assume that $w(A) \gg p^2$ and present a $\frac{3}{2}$-approximation algorithm for the \RTILE problem.
 The goal of this section is also to introduce the methods needed for the approximation of the binary \RTILE more gradually, without obscuring the presentation with many technical aspects.
 In Section \ref{hardalgoriithm} we present a $(\frac{3}{2} + \frac{p^2}{w(A)})$-approximation algorithm for the general case (which, in particular, applies also when $\frac{p^2}{w(A)}$ is not negligible).
 This approximation is achieved by applying only small modifications to the approach described in Section \ref{easyalgorithm}.
-In Section \ref{tightness} we prove that the approximation factor we obtain for the \RTILE problem, is tight with respect to the known lower bound.
+In Section \ref{tightness}, we show that the approximation factor we obtain for the \RTILE problem is tight with respect to the known lower bound.
+Due to space constraints, we moved the following sections to the appendix.
 Section \ref{drtile} contains our result on the \DRTILE problem.
 We conclude by presenting an approximation algorithm for the multi-dimentional \RTILE problem in Section \ref{multi}.